armanjindal/garden/content/digital-garden/Language Matters.md

 Because it does, and my dear friend [Isabelle Pride]() says so.
 Jokes.

 But it does.
 Most fundamentally.
 Language is how we construct reality and our self-concept.
-Using it well, in full recognition of its expressive limitations, is an excercise agency in constructing reality.
+Using it well, in full recognition of its expressive limitations, is an exercise of agency in constructing reality.

 I don't have a coherent theory of cognition and language, and there is plenty of crazy dense philosophical and psychological work on this topic.
 I am not going to summarize it or even explain it.
 My goal here is to make a case for its **intentional use.**